The Designer Rooms: Expansion

 In October 2020, the Royal Bank of Scotland invested $1.11 million (£850,000) in the business through a loan.
 The loan was secured by the business in order to assist the company through the implications on the retail sector as a result of the COVID-19 pandemic in Scotland.
 By 2021, the business had a projected turnover of around £17 million.

 In February 2024, The Designer Rooms announced it would be closing its showroom in Irvine, North Ayrshire in order to merge with their showroom in Kilmarnock ahead of its acquisition of a larger premises within the Kilmarnock town centre.
-The Kilmarnock superstore will be the largest showroom to be operated by the company, with the 36000 sq. ft store located on Fowlds Street in the town set to undergo renovation works and due to open in the summer period of 2024.
+The Kilmarnock superstore will be the largest showroom to be operated by the company, with the 36000 sq. ft store located on Fowlds Street in the town set to undergo renovation works.
+The Fowlds Street store was originally due to open in the summer period of 2024.

 The Designer Rooms began to manufacturer their own range of home fragrances known as Sensum in during the early 2020s, and between August–September 2024, Sensum began manufacturing reed diffusers for sale, which were included in The Designer Rooms showrooms for general public sale.
 In September 2024, Sensum launched a new range of premium reed diffusers.
 The range includes three diffuser sizes – 150ml, 500ml and 1000ml – and available in African Sunset, Brazilian Nights, Clear Water, Spa, Indian Summer and Signature Scent.

 Recent history

 In early 2024, The Designer Rooms acquired the former Poundstretcher store at Fowlds Street in Kilmarnock, despite already trading from premises in the towns Campbell Street.
 The Designer Rooms announced a major refurbishment of the Fowlds Street store, with plans to develop the Kilmarnock store into the companies flagship store.
 Plans were submitted to East Ayrshire Council, initially with an expected opening during the summer period, however, several concerns from the planning department of East Ayrshire Council resulted in the progression of the plans and opening being delayed.
 Despite delays, The Designer Rooms began using the Fowlds Street store as a clearance outlet in preparation to shift company stock ahead of the official opening of the new store.

 Preparations formally began at the companies existing Campbell Street store in Kilmarnock ahead of moving to Fowlds Street in mid–late 2025.
 In September 2025, the company announced that it would close one of its flagship stores within the Silverburn Shopping Centre in Glasgow by the end of 2025 as a result of their lease agreement expiring.
 A spokesperson for the company said that whilst they were "gutted" at the decision to close the Silverburn store, the company had some "exciting projects happening" across the company.
 In the same week, The Designer Rooms announced the opening of a new clearance outlet at Braehead Shopping Centre.

+The companies new flagship store officially opened in May 2026 in Kilmarnock at Fowlds Street, replacing the existing Kilmarnock store located in Campbell Street.